Macroscopic Particle Transport in Dissipative Long-Range Bosonic Systems: Main Results

-Consider a scenario where a fraction $\mu \in \left( {0,1} \right]$ of all bosons is transported from region $X$ to a distant region $Y$.
+Here $x_Y(\tau)N$ is the total particle number in region $Y$ at time $\tau$ with the Hamiltonian $H$ and $y_{X^c}(\tau)N$ is the total particle number in region $X^c:=\Lambda\setminus X$ at time $\tau$ when the Hamiltonian is switched off throughout the process, with $N$ being the initial total boson number on the lattice and $X\setminus Y$ representing the set of sites in region $X$ that is not included in region $Y$.
+We define the transport in this way because the change in particle number within region $Y$ can arise from three sources: particle exchange with the environment, transport from region $X^c\setminus Y$, and transport from region $X$.
+Our definition effectively eliminates contributions from the first two, isolating the net transfer from $X$ to $Y$.
+Accordingly, the inequality \eqref{eq: def_trans} indicates that $\mu N$ particles are effectively transported from $X$ to $Y$ within time $\tau$, taking into account both dissipation and hopping processes on the lattice.
 The distance between any two disjoint sets $X$ and $Y$ is defined as the minimum distance between their respective sites, i.e., $d_{XY} := \min_{i \in X, j \in Y} \|i - j\|$.
-The lattice satisfies $|i[r]\setminus i[r-1]|\leq\varphi r^{D-1}$, where $\varphi$ is an $O$(1) constant determined by the lattice structure.
-Here, $ i[r]$ denotes the ball of radius $r$ centered at site $i$, and $X\setminus Y$ represents the set of sites in the region $X$ that is not included in the region $Y$.
-For the above setting, we can develop the macroscopic particle transport theory for long-range open systems by introducing a unified approach based on optimal transport theory.
+The lattice satisfies $|i[r]\setminus i[r-1]|\leq\varphi r^{D-1}$, where $\varphi$ is an $O$(1) constant determined by the lattice structure and $ i[r]$ denotes the ball of radius $r$ centered at site $i$.
+For the above setting, we develop the macroscopic particle transport theory for long-range open systems by introducing a unified approach based on optimal transport theory.
 Specifically, we derive the following fundamental limits on the minimum time required for particle transport.
-The detailed proofs are outlined in the Method section \ref{sec:method}.
+The detailed proofs are outlined in the Methods section \ref{sec:method}.

-\textbf{Result 1}. \textit{For the local one-body-loss case, i.e., $L_i=b_i$, the transport time $\tau$ satisfies
+\textbf{Result 1}.
+For the local one-body-loss case, i.e., $L_i=b_i$, the transport time $\tau$ satisfies

 where $\kappa_1^{\varepsilon}:=\mu/(J\varphi\zeta(\alpha-\alpha_{\varepsilon}-D+1))$ and $\zeta(x)$ represents the Riemann-zeta function.
-Here, $\alpha_{\varepsilon}:=\min(1,\alpha-D-\varepsilon)$ with $ 0 < \varepsilon < \alpha - D $ being an arbitrary number.}
+Here, $\alpha_{\varepsilon}:=\min(1,\alpha-D-\varepsilon)$ with $ 0 < \varepsilon < \alpha - D $ being an arbitrary number.